jcmdln/cugo/README.md

 proceeds with the rest of the provided input.
 These sorts of built-in script-ish mechanisms will not be included in any utility unless it is vital to functionality, even at the sake of violating specifications.

+## Contributing
+The only package used that is not part of the Go standard library is Cobra and it should remain this way.
+Because this is a 0-clause BSD project the code for each utility must be your own.

+Feel free to submit a pull request, file an issue, or join the discussion at #cugo on FreeNode.